fabiopicolijr/nlw-ecoleta/README.md

 ##  :fire: About the project

 <p>
-  <b>Ecoleta</b> is a project that aims to bring people closer to the waste collection institutions existing in municipalities in any state in Brazil.
+  <b>Ecoleta</b> is a project that aims to bring people closer to the waste collection institutions existing in municipalities in any state in Brasil.
 This application contains: Server API REST (Node.js), Web App (React) and Mobile App (React Native - Android/iOS).
 </p>

 ---